wkumari/draft-wkumari-dnsop-extended-error/README.md

    The resolver attempted to perform DNSSEC validation, but no RRSIGs could be found for at least one RRset where RRSIGs were expected.

-Kumari, et al.           Expires January 3, 2019                [Page 6]

-Internet-Draft       draft-ietf-dnsop-extended-error           July 2018

 4.1.9.
 Extended DNS Error Code 9 - No Zone Key Bit Set

    The resolver attempted to perform DNSSEC validation, but no Zone Key Bit was set in a DNSKEY.

+Kumari, et al.           Expires March 16, 2019                 [Page 6]

+Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

 4.2.
 REFUSED(5) extended information codes